 About Us Studs Broods Racers Youngstock Jumpers Staff Sales/Leases

-1. Draw/paint the horse
+1. Draw/paint the horse & write story

 2. Upload it to deviantArt including all 'info as would appear'

-of time into the physical designs of each horse i.e. their specific coloring and markings and even more effort into coming up with a detailed description of their conformation, race record, personality etc. That being said I expect these elements to feature prominently into the art work itself.
+of time into the physical designs of each horse i.e. their specific coloring and markings and even more effort into coming up with a detailed description of their conformation, race record, personality etc. If you're bidding on a mare in foal she needs to look IN FOAL, if your bid is of a yearling or a weanling they need to look the proper age!
+If you're bidding on a race horse they need to look like they're in face condition.
+Google Images can help you with all of this!
+I expect these elements to feature prominently into the art work itself.
 (Scored on 15 points)

 2. An established stable.
 It can be HARPG, it can be half-HARPG, it can not be HARPG at all.
-I just don't want these mares to disappear Please don't think that because you are new to having an RPG stable that you cannot win.
-Prove to me through your bid that you are interested in maintaining a stable and therefore that the mare you are bidding on simply wouldn't disappear into oblivion.
+I just don't want these horses to disappear Please don't think that because you are new to having an RPG stable that you cannot win.
+Prove to me through your bid that you are interested in maintaining a stable and therefore that the horse you are bidding on simply wouldn't disappear into oblivion.
 (Scored on 5 points)

 Total Possible Points : 50

 2. Just because you put a bid in does not mean that you are guaranteed to win the horse.
 Each mare has a reserve number of points needed in order to win.
 Such number will vary from horse to horse and is based on the perceived value of such animal.

 discrimination.
 What I mean by this is that the best auction bid will win the horse regardless of how many bids that artist has entered, considering the 'best' is based on perceived effort, not talent, I feel that this is rather fair.

 put up for auction again at a later date, I have spent a lot of time creating and designing these horses and I refuse to let all that time go to waste for a half-hearted attempt, again it is the effort

 5. Coloring line art will not be accepted.
 What I mean by line art is lines that are a. not your own or b. your own but used several times over for many horses.
 I want unique drawings that tailor specific to the horse you are bidding on.
 I've spend a considerably amount of time coming up with detailed conformation descriptions for each horse based on their sire, dam and other ancestors and I would like to see such knowledge put to use.
 If you are struggling to find links to pictures of a horse's sire, dam or other ancestors please note me and I would be more than happy to send you links.

 I plan on reviewing each auction bid carefully and will offer a solid critic on each with reasons as to why you either won or lost.
 Therefore there will be no logical reason to whine or complain.

 talking about this stuff and showing that you care enough to try and do some research will not hurt your score.
-Granted it won't give you extra points, but it certainly will never hurt.The Mares
+Granted it won't give you extra points, but it certainly will never hurt.Mares in Foal